rweigel/stats/python.md

 '''
 ```

-In the previous example, we used <code>range(10)</code>.
-A more likely use-case is that a start and stop `datetime` will be known, in which case the argument to <code>range</code> is better calculated from the difference between the start and stop `datetime`s.
+In the previous example, we used `range(10)`.
+A more likely use-case is that a start and stop `datetime` will be known, in which case the argument to `range` is better calculated from the difference between the start and stop `datetime`s.

 ```Python
 from datetime import datetime, timedelta, timezone